jeremykendall/php-domain-parser/README.md

 //  }
 ~~~

-The `Pdp\Domain` getter methods returns:

-- the submitted domain name using `Pdp\Domain::getDomain`
-- the public suffix part normalized according to the domain using `Pdp\Domain::getPublicSuffix`
-- the registrable domain part using `Pdp\Domain::getRegistrableDomain`
-- the subdomain part using `Pdp\Domain::getSubDomain`.

-If the domain name or some of its part are seriously malformed or unrecognized, the getter methods will return `null`.
+- All `Pdp\Domain` getter methods returns normalized and lowercased domain labels or `null` if no value was found for a particular domain part.

-**The Domain name status depends on the PSL section used to resolve it:**
+**The domain public suffix status depends on the PSL section used to resolve it:**

 - `Pdp\Domain::isKnown` returns `true` if the public suffix is found in the selected PSL;
 - `Pdp\Domain::isICANN` returns `true` if the public suffix is found using a PSL which includes the ICANN DOMAINS section;